kubernetes/kops/docs/getting_started/commands.md

 # Commands & Arguments
-This page lists the most common kops commands.
+This page lists the most common kOps commands.
-Please refer to the kops [cli reference](../cli/kops.md) for full documentation.
+Please refer to the kOps [cli reference](../cli/kops.md) for full documentation.

 ## `kops create`